 Yesterday I visited the School of the Art Institute of Chicago (SAIC).
 In the morning I was a guest in the class of artist and Prof. Titzra Even who this spring semester is teaching ‚Documentary and Non-Fiction Film’.
-I put together some excerpts of questions and answers with her students on the community video movement in London (‚The London Tapes’).
-Please have a look.

 Some of the topics that came up in the discussion:

 – The role of women in community video

 – What was community action about?

 – Who was initiating community action with video in the 70s?

 – Where to get funding for community video art practice?